element-hq/element-web/docs/labs.md

 ## Multiple integration managers (`feature_many_integration_managers`)

 Exposes a way to access all the integration managers known to Riot.
 This is an implementation of [MSC1957](https://github.com/matrix-org/matrix-doc/pull/1957).

+## Event indexing or E2EE search support using Seshat (`feature_event_indexing`)

+Adds support for search in E2E encrypted rooms.
+This enables an event indexer that downloads, stores, and indexes room messages for E2E encrypted rooms.

+The existing search will transparently work for encrypted rooms just like it does for non-encrypted.